wkasdorp/new-vm-with-domain-join/README.md

 All VMs are configured in an automatically named Availability Set.
 Although this is not always needed, it is required for certain cases such as placing VMs in a load balancer.
+Each set of VMs has its own Availability Set, allowing you to deploy multiple sets to the same Resource Group.

 The template, unusually, does not ask for the administrator name and password for the new VMs.
 This is because the VMs will